reedcodes/talks/src/html/2021-pcaaca/markdown/10-recovery.md

 Recovery from trauma, emotional abuse, and gaslighting:

-- actively resists repressing memories <!-- .element: class="fragment" -->
+- actively resist repressing memories <!-- .element: class="fragment" -->
-- works through the experience <!-- .element: class="fragment" -->
+- work through the experience <!-- .element: class="fragment" -->
-- processes their self-doubt <!-- .element: class="fragment" -->
+- process their self-doubt <!-- .element: class="fragment" -->
-- understands their true identity <!-- .element: class="fragment" -->
+- understand their true identity <!-- .element: class="fragment" -->

 Notes:
 - memories may or may not be remembered